CLPidgeon/projectstreamtwo/README.md

 ### What does it do?
 The charts are fully interactive - selecting a club will display the data only applicable for that club.
 This allows a detailed look at a clubs transfer spending history.
+The season select menu also allows a look at each season as a whole.

 ### How does it work?
 The site uses Flask to retrieve data from a MongoDB and through use of D3.js, DC.js and crossfilter.js the data is filtered into dynamic and interactive charts.